alejito1/xone-driver-installer/README.md

 ## Pairing 👫

-You can enable and disable pairing mode from the included Desktop shortcuts, saving you from getting up and pressing that button!
+You can enable (1) and disable (0) pairing mode with the included Desktop shortcuts, saving you from getting up and pressing that button!
+There's also the following command:

-After installation you may need to restart your Deck to get things working.
-Failing that try shutting down and waiting a minute before starting up again.
-Using the Desktop shortcut or command to enable pairing can also get things working.
+`echo 1 | sudo tee /sys/bus/usb/drivers/xone-dongle/*/pairing`

-`echo 0 | sudo tee /sys/bus/usb/drivers/xone-dongle/*/pairing`
+> Note: This currently seems to be broken, tracking [here](https://github.com/dlundqvist/xone/issues/111).

 # Updating 🔄